mtgagliano/mtgagliano.github.io/_posts/2017-09-27-investing-in-bitcoin.md

 Ignore the fear, uncertainty, and doubt, and stick to your principles.
 Zoom out, and watch blockchain adoption increase over time.
 Cryptocurrencies are here to stay.

 _**Disclaimer:** The above references an opinion and is for information and entertainment purposes only.
 It is not intended to be financial advice.
-All opinions expressed on this website should not be construed as an inducement to buy or invest in Bitcoin, Altcoins, cryptocurrency, securities, or any financial instrument.
+All opinions expressed on this website should not be construed as an inducement to buy or invest in Bitcoin, altcoins, cryptocurrency, securities, or any financial instrument.
 Seek a duly licensed professional for investment advice._